 MedBridge also syncs with your EMR helping to keep you all patient data in one place.

-As a result, we think MedBridge is the best overall solution as the ability to prescribe home exercise programs in the same software that you can use for all sorts of other areas of your clinic is a huge bonus.
+As a result, we think MedBridge is the best overall solution as the ability to prescribe home exercise programs in the same software that you can use for all sorts of other areas of your clinic is a huge bonus (grab a MedBridge promo code here).

 Rehab Guru is perhaps a lesser known platform in the market, but we’ve been really impressed with their core product.